pymupdf/PyMuPDF/docs/functions.rst

          - Please note that the font ``flags`` value will never contain a *superscript* flag bit: the detection of superscripts is done within MuPDF :ref:`TextPage` code -- it is not a property of any font.
          - Also note, that the text *color* is encoded as the usual tuple of floats 0 <= f <= 1 -- not in sRGB format.
 Depending on ``span["type"]``, interpret this as fill color or stroke color.

-      2. There are 5 text span types:
+      2. There are 3 text span types:

-         0. Filled text -- equivalent to PDF text rendering mode 0 (``0 Tr``, the default in PDF), only each character's "inside" is shown.
+         - 0: Filled text -- equivalent to PDF text rendering mode 0 (``0 Tr``, the default in PDF), only each character's "inside" is shown.
-         1. Stroked text -- equivalent to ``1 Tr``, only the character borders are shown.
+         - 1: Stroked text -- equivalent to ``1 Tr``, only the character borders are shown.
-         2. Clipped text -- details yet unknown.
-         3. Clip-stroked text -- details yet unknown.
-         4. Ignored text -- equivalent to ``3 Tr`` (hidden text).
+         - 3: Ignored text -- equivalent to ``3 Tr`` (hidden text).

       3. Line width in this context is important only for processing ``span["type"] != 0``: it determines the thickness of the character's border line.
 This value may not be provided at all with the text data.
 In this case, a value of 5% of the fontsize (``span["size"] * 0,05``) is generated.
 Often, an "artificial" bold text in PDF is created by ``2 Tr``.
 There is no equivalent span type for this case.
 Instead, respective text is represented by two consecutive spans -- which are identical in every aspect, except for their types, which are 0, resp 1.
 It is your responsibility to handle this type of situation - in :meth:`Page.get_text`, MuPDF is doing it for you.
       4. For data compactness, the character's unicode is provided here.
 Use built-in function ``chr()`` for the character itself.
       5. The alpha / opacity value of the span's text, ``0 <= opacity <= 1``, 0 is invisible text, 1 (100%) is intransparent.
 Depending in ``span["type"]``, interpret this value as *fill* opacity or, resp. *stroke* opacity.
-      6. This value is equal / close to the width of ``char["bbox"]``.
+      6. *(Changd in v1.19.0)* This value is equal / close to the width of ``char["bbox"]``.
 However, on occasion you may find a small delta.
+In particular, the bbox **height** value is always computed as if **"small glyph heights"** had been requested.
+      7. *(New in v1.19.0)* This is the union of all character bboxes.
+      8. *(New in v1.19.0)* Enumerates the commands that build up the page's appearance.
+Can be used to find out whether text is effectively hidden by objects, whch are painted "later", or over some object.
+So if there is a drawing or image with a higher sequence number, whose bbox overlaps (parts of) this text span, one may assume that such an object hides the resp. text.
+Different text spans may have identical sequence numbers if they have been created consecutively.

-      Here is a list of similarities and differences of ``page._get_texttrace()`` compared to ``page.get_text("rawdict")``:
+      Here is a list of similarities and differences of ``page.get_texttrace()`` compared to ``page.get_text("rawdict")``:

       * The method is up to **twice as fast,** compared to "rawdict" extraction.
+Depends on the amount of text.
       * The returned data is very **much smaller in size** -- although it provides more information.
-      * Additional types of text **invisibility can be detected**: opacity = 0 and type > 1.
+      * Additional types of text **invisibility can be detected**: opacity = 0 or type > 1 or overlapping bbox of an object with a higher sequence number.
-      * Character bboxes are not provided; if needed, compute them from available information.
       * If MuPDF returns unicode 0xFFFD (65533) for unrecognized characters, you may still be able to deduct desired information from the glyph id.
-      * The ``span["chars"]`` **contains no spaces**, **except** the document creator has coded them.
+      * The ``span["chars"]`` **contains no spaces**, **except** the document creator has explicitely coded them.
 They **will never be generated** like it happens in :meth:`Page.get_text` methods.
 To provide some help for doing your own computations here, the width of a space character is given.
 This value is derived from the font where possible.
 Otherwise the value of a fallback font is taken.
       * There is no effort to organize text like it happens for a :ref:`TextPage` (the hierarchy of blocks, lines, spans, and characters).
 Characters are simply extracted in sequence, one by one, and put in a span.
 Whenever any of the span's characteristics changes, a new span is started.
-So you may find characters with different ``origin.y`` values in the same span.
+So you may find characters with different ``origin.y`` values in the same span (which means they would appear in different lines).
 You cannot assume, that span characters are sorted in any particular order -- you must make sense of the info yourself, taking ``span["dir"]``, ``span["wmode"]``, etc. into account.
       * Ligatures are represented like this:
          - MuPDF handles the following ligatures: "fi", "ff", "fl", "ft", "st", "ffi", and "ffl" (only the first 3 are mostly ever used).
 If the page contains e.g. ligature "fi", you will find the following two character items subsequent to each other::

-            (102, glyph, (x, y), width)  # 102 = ord("f")
+            (102, glyph, (x, y), (x0, y0, x1, y1))  # 102 = ord("f")
-            (105, -1, (x, y), 0)         # 105 = ord("i")
+            (105, -1, (x, y), (x0, y0, x0, y1))     # 105 = ord("i"), empty bbox!

-         - This means that the ligature character components are shown combined within the space given by ``width``.
-It is up to you, how you want to handle these cases in your text extraction.
-This is similar to ``page.get_text("rawdict")``: a glyph id is never available there, but you can assume a ligature if you encounter one of the character combinations above, having the **same origin** and ``bbox.width = 0`` except for the first character.
+         - This means that the bbox of the first ligature character is the area containing the complete, compound glyph.
+Subsequent ligature components are recognizable by their glyph value -1 and a bbox of width zero.
          - You may want to replace those 2 or 3 char tuples by one, that represents the ligature itself.
-In that case, use the following mapping of ligatures to unicodes:
+Use the following mapping of ligatures to unicodes:

             + ``"ff" -> 0xFB00``
             + ``"fi" -> 0xFB01``